The Chariot (band): 2009–2010: Wars and Rumors of Wars

 The group's third album, titled Wars and Rumors of Wars, was released in May 2009.
 The lineup changed once again, leaving Scogin as the only member to appear on their first two releases.
 The album title was inspired by Matthew 24:6, which contains the passage "You will be hearing of wars and rumors of wars..."
 Scogin explained that the album title referred to internal conflict that people experience, not literal war.
 The band hand-made the artwork and liner notes for the first 25,000 copies of the album.
 Wars and Rumors of War debuted at No. 112 on the Billboard 200, their highest to date.
 Critical reception was very positive about the release.
 The Chariot performed on the Scream the Prayer Tour with Haste the Day, Sleeping Giant, Oh, Sleeper, and Project 86 that summer.
 Beginning late November, The Chariot and a group of hand picked artists, including Horse the Band supported Norma Jean who headlined the nationwide Explosions 2009 Tour.

 2010: Long Live

 The Chariot released their fourth studio album Long Live through Good Fight on November 22, 2010.
 The album was produced with Matt Goldman.
-They began touring with Haste the Day in February 2011 for Haste the Day's Farewell Tour, along with A Plea for Purging and MyChildren MyBride.